greynolds123/control-repo/hiera/README.md

   A hash of options to set in hiera.yaml for the deep merge behavior.
   Default: `{}`
 * `manage_package`
   A boolean for wether the hiera package should be managed.
-Defaults to `true` on FOSS 3 but `false` otherwise.
-  A boolean for wether the hiera package should be managed.
   Default: `false`
 * `package_name`